KatacodaTest/katacoda-scenarios/edgetutorial/step1.md

+This step basically set up the environment necessary.

 Initially we can create a folder to which we will be cloning the base code

 `mkdir kubeedge`{{execute}}

-Switch to the created directory and create the src directory
+Switch to the created directory and create the src directory(for GOPATH setting)

 `cd kubeedge`{{execute}}